 3 out of 3 people found this review helpfulwrite a review of this game

-read more reviews by Oleg Roschin
+read more reviews by Unicorn Lynx

 read more reviews for this game

-The GoodThe Chinese developers did a good job designing the game's visuals.
-The graphics are good for the most part, and the animated sequences are quite impressive.
+The GoodThe Chinese developers did a good job with the game's visuals.
+The graphics are detailed, and the animated sequences are quite impressive.
 Some of the animations are pretty long, particularly the final one, which is also rewarding from the point of view of the narrative.
 The music is also appropriately Chinese and absolutely authentic.
 Attention to detail in object design clearly shows how much the developers were interested in getting the player acquainted with the Chinese culture.
 Enter every room and you will see veritable pieces of art - well, in fact, the whole game is something like a tour around the garden.

 Although the beauty of the game world owes a lot to the actual beauty of the original garden, the quality of the art is still high - objects don't feel "dead", many of them are animated, can be interacted with, taken apart.
 The graphical style is not too photorealistic, with a bit of hand-painted feeling to it.
 Check out for example the numerous animals that appear in the game.
-They are well-animated and are nicely integrated into the backgrounds.
+They are well-animated and nicely integrated into the backgrounds.

 I wouldn't necessarily count that as a plus, but the game follows the Chinese aesthetics rather faithfully.
 Traditional Chinese art values style and beauty more than inner dynamics and content.
 A great poem is a work that is technically immaculate, but that only insinuates in a beautiful form at something, without saying it directly.
 A great picture doesn't attempt to reflect reality; it only transmits a certain impression.
 Great music doesn't stir emotions, it calms them.
 While this is not at all the way I view art, it is interesting how this game tries to reflect this kind of aesthetics.

-Beside the main love story, the game also recounts many other classic Chinese love stories, which serve as a decoration to the tale of Lotus Spring.
+Besides the main love story, the game also recounts many other classic Chinese love stories, which serve as a decoration to the tale of Lotus Spring.
 You are free not to read the diary at all, ignore the "secondary" love stories and all the information about objects.
-But a lot of stiff stuff is more interesting than the main story itself.
+But a lot of this stuff is actually more interesting than the main story itself.
 Every location has an "information screen" attached to it: by accessing it, you can read about the important objects located in the rooms.
 In case you are bored with this "tour", you can neglect all those descriptions and concentrate fully on the love story.
 In every room a short movie awaits you - Xian Feng's memories, awakened by this interesting world of inanimate objects he had shared with his beloved one.

-The BadAlthough the developers did a commendable job in designing the visuals, they failed to do the same with the interface, which is the same old, uncomfortable, confusing, and very annoying "picture-jumping" kind of thing we all know (and many of us hate) from Myst.
+The BadAlthough the developers gave a lot of thought to the visuals, they failed to do the same with the interface, which is the same old "picture-jumping" kind of thing we all know (and not necessarily like) from Myst.
 Your only means of doing anything in the game is the admittedly cute, but extremely uncomfortable doll-like cursor.
-If you care able to do something, it becomes animated when you move it over the correspondent point.
+If the game decides you should be able to do something, it becomes animated when you move it over the correspondent spot.
 If you can't, it stands still.
 In order to take two steps forward you have to click two times, "jumping" forward awkwardly, although you already see the destination point.
-And sometimes you have to click even four or five times, because the game often refuses to make a normal path for you, and instead forces you to walk like a drunkard, swinging from left to right.
+And sometimes you have to click even four or five times, because the game often refuses to make a normal path for you, instead forcing you to walk like a drunkard, swinging from left to right.
 You might see a table with an intriguing musical instrument on it right in front of you, but are forced to perform acrobatic maneuvers to access it from behind, climbing on the bed, rolling your eyes to the ceiling to catch a glimpse of a traditional Chinese deity, and sticking your nose into a bowl of fish food, before positioning yourself in front of musical instrument and happily discovering the damn doll is now willing to play it for you.
 This is so ridiculous that it is not funny any more, it is simply aggravating.